An Author Interview with Sarah J. Wilson on Her New Book Heart Matters for Early Motherhood

-Clearly, Sarah’s book is about motherhood.
-But there’s more to it than may at first meet the eye.
+Clearly, Sarah’s book is about motherhood; but there’s much more to it than may at first meet the eye.
 For the next ten minutes, I hope you enjoy reading more about it in this conversational interview with Sarah.
-Please consider purchasing it [<–HYPERLINK TO A’ZON], either for yourself or for a woman you know who’s involved in the early years of mothering who could use a little coffee conversation concerning heart matters with someone a few years ahead of her.
+Please consider purchasing it, either for yourself or for a woman you know who’s involved in the early years of mothering who could use a little coffee conversation concerning heart matters with someone a few years ahead of her.
 Perhaps consider gifting it along with a box of tissues and a bar of dark chocolate…

-Q1: If you take a look around Amazon.com, your local bookstore, or other book sources, you’ll see there’s no shortage of books on parenting, mothering, and, for Christians, how to parent/mother in godly ways.
-So, my first question for you, Sarah, is, “Why another book on parenting and mothering?
-What sets this book apart from other parenting books?“
+If you take a look around Amazon.com, your local bookstore, or other book sources, you’ll see there’s no shortage of books on parenting, mothering, and, for Christians, how to parent/mother in godly ways.
+So, my first question for you, Sarah, is, “Why another book on parenting and mothering?”

 Sarah: Well there seem to be many pressures on families today.
 New mothers have to navigate a minefield of conflicting advice and often parent without close support networks around.
 Consequently, many mothers of young children sometimes feel unable to trust their instincts.
 This book offers hope and healing to mothers of young children who have overwhelmed hearts – those, like me, who have sometimes felt alone, fearful, discouraged, or just plain weary in their journey through early motherhood.
 This book discusses what it is like to be a mother of young children today, and encourages mothers to trust in God’s abundant grace, developing confidence as they parent their little ones.
 Each chapter invites the reader into important discussions, from the pressures and expectations that mothers grapple with, to mess, miscarriage, marriage, and postnatal depression.
 This book aims to minister to the hearts of all mothers, whether they are married or parenting alone, staying at home or going out to work.
 A must-read for any mother immersed in the terrific yet testing time of raising little ones, and for anyone who wishes to thrive rather than just survive in the trenches.